spoonapps/docs/doc/reference/commands/run.md

 #### Adding Environment Variables

-Environment variables can be added to a container with the `-e`, `--env`, or `--env-file` flags.
+Environment variables can be added to a container with the **-e** or **--env-file** flags.

-For example, to add the environment variable `foo` with value `bar` to a new container, add the flag `-e=foo=bar`.
+	# add environment variable 'foo' with value 'bar'

-Multiple `-e` or `--env` flags can be added to a single `run` command to add multiple environment variables.
+	> spoon run -e=foo=bar <image>

+	# specify multiple env vars with multiple flags
 	> spoon run -e=foo=bar -e=x=2 <image>

-If your container requires several environment variables, we recommend creating an `env-file` for the container.
-An `env-file` is a line-delimited text file that lists environment variable key-value pairs on each line.
+If your container requires several environment variables, we recommend creating an **env-file**, a line-delimited text file that lists all the environment variables to add to the container.
 The example file, below, lists 3 environment variables:

 	foo=bar
 	utensil=spoon